norlug/norlug.github.io/_posts/2015-2-26-JujuCharms.markdown

 date: 2015-2-26 12:00:00
 ---

+<h3>Meeting Notes!</h3>
+This turned out to be a very unique meeting.
+Starting with a garage door mishap, and then experimenting doing a live stream for the first time.
+All in all, a really great talk about some great technologies coming out of Canonical.
+Thank you Matt for coming up to talk to us.
+At the end we had a short lightning talk about tiling window managers, and a brief demo of Awesome WM.
+Below is a link to the slides from the main presentation.

+<a href="https://drive.google.com/file/d/0B-z4DtXcFpK2YTNjWWgxb283b00/view?usp=sharing" target="_blank">Juju Charms - Slides</a>

+---
 <h3>Announcement!</h3>

 Matt Bruzek from Canonical, the company behind Ubuntu,  will be coming to talk to us about Juju charms.